magician333/RenderWorkshopLandingPage/public/doc/document.md

 - `xxx.xxx.xxx.xxx can't get blend file:` Ensure the Worker can access the blend file.
 - `xxx.xxx.xxx.xxx does not obtain the same file:` Ensure both are accessing the same blend file.
 - `xxx.xxx.xxx.xxx check code does not match: ` The check codes of the manager and worker do not match.
 The check codes of both parties must be the same.
+- `xxx.xxx.xxx.xxx output path does not match or flag file losed: `The export paths set by the worker and manager may point to different directories, or the flag file may be missing.
+You can check whether the worker and manager point to the same directory, or whether the manager and worker have read and write permissions to this directory, or you can restart the server to rebuild the flag file.
+- `xxx.xxx.xxx.xxx flag file MD5 does not match:` The md5 checksum of the flag file does not match.
+Please check whether the manager and worker point to the same directory and have read and write permissions.
 - `xxx.xxx.xxx.xxx passed worker detection:` The detection is normal.

 ## 4. Preferences Explanation